0xvashishth/CalcHub/Calculators/Euclidean_Algorithm_Calculator/README.md

 # Euclidean Algorithm Calculator

 ### Functionality :-
-Helps calulate the gcd of two numbers in ease.
+Helps calulate the gcd and lcm of two numbers in ease.

 ### Built Using :-